-Confidentiality might also be broken for legal reasons such as a court subpoena or other statutory requirements like child protection.
+Confidentiality might also be broken for legal reasons like a court subpoena or other statutory requirements like child protection.
 This would only happen in very serious cases.

-Where possible health professionals would talk with your child about breaking confidentiality beforehand, explaining what they will share, who they will tell and why.
+Where possible health professionals will talk with your child about breaking confidentiality beforehand, to explain what they’ll share, who they’ll tell and why.

 Confidentiality is one of the biggest concerns for teenagers.
-If they feel that confidentiality might be broken, it can stop teenagers from seeking help.
+If they feel that confidentiality might be broken, it can stop them from seeking help.

-Time alone with health professionals can help teenagers feel confident to talk about personal issues, and build trust that the health professional will keep their health information private.
+Private time with health professionals can help teenagers feel confident to talk about personal issues.
+It can also build trust between health professionals and teenagers.

-You can help your child feel comfortable about seeking help by respecting her right to privacy and talking about confidentiality.
+You can help your child feel comfortable about seeking help by respecting his right to privacy and talking about confidentiality.

 Teenage health care: your child’s responsibilities

-Your child can take responsibility for his health care by:
+Your child can take responsibility for her health care by:

-- going to appointments and telling services when he can’t
+- going to appointments and telling services when she can’t

-- answering questions and giving information about his health in an open and honest way
+- answering questions and giving information about her health in an open and honest way

-- letting health professionals know about changed circumstances that might put his health care at risk
+- letting health professionals know about changed circumstances that might put her health care at risk

-- letting health professionals know if he decides to change or stop treatment
+- letting health professionals know if she decides to change or stop treatment

 - respecting health care staff and other people using services, and thinking about other people’s rights and needs

-- taking an active part in his health care decisions and asking questions if he’s not sure about what’s happening to him
+- taking an active part in her health care decisions and asking questions if she’s not sure about what’s happening to her

-- speaking up when he’s not happy about the care he’s getting so that issues can be dealt with quickly and fairly.
+- speaking up when she’s not happy about the care she’s getting so that issues can be dealt with quickly and fairly.